mohsinsha1980/cc-validator/README.md

 Backend
 1. Open the terminal and navigate to 'backend' folder.
-2. Open the terminal and run 'npm install'.
+2. In the terminal, run 'npm install'.
 This is to install all the dependencies
 3. In the terminal, run 'npm start' command to run backend in production mode or
 3. In the terminal, run 'npm run dev' command to run backend in developer mode